pangeo-data/climpred/docs/source/significance.rst

 :py:func:`~climpred.metrics._pearson_r_p_value`,
 that this correlation is significantly different from zero.
 :py:func:`~climpred.metrics._pearson_r_eff_p_value` also incorporates the reduced degrees of freedom due to temporal autocorrelation.
+See `example <examples/decadal/significance.html#p-value-for-temporal-correlations>`__.

 Bootstrapping with replacement
 ##############################